raddick/scripts/README.md

 inflation_adjustment.csv - price column has average movie ticket. adjust column is how we scaled domestic box office

 box_office.csv - this is a scrape of IMDB's ranking of films by domestic box office. the domestic gross is then scaled by the inflation adjustment amount.
-Note this is produces wildly inaccurate results for older films since IMDB's data includes revenue from later dates.
+Note this produces wildly inaccurate results for older films since IMDB's data includes revenue from later dates.

 The selected scripts and their sources are also publicly maintained here: https://docs.google.com/spreadsheets/d/1fbcldxxyRvHjDaaY0EeQnQzvSP7Ub8QYVM2bIs-tKH8/edit#gid=1668340193